 One of my favorite ways to use this syrup is to make a homemade latte!
 Brew your coffee or herbal coffee as you normally would.
 Add 1 tablespoon of simple syrup.
 Then steam ¼ cup of milk (any variety will do!), froth, and pour on top!

 Use this lavender simple syrup to flavor your morning coffee and experience coffeehouse flavor without leaving your home!

 - Total Time: 12 minutes

 - Category: Drinks

 - 1 tbsp dried lavender flowers

-- Add 1 tbsp of dried lavender flowers, leaving the pot to a boil for just 1 additional minute.
+- Add 1 tablespoon of dried lavender flowers, leaving the pot to a boil for just 1 additional minute.
 Remove from heat and let sit for 5 minutes.